CreativeCodingLab/NeuroCave/README.md

 - In order to enter VR mode, the user presses the letter 'v'.
 - The user then must choose which side to navigate: 's' for the left side and 'd' for the right side.
 - The letter 'e' is used to exit VR mode.
-- In VR mode, the user can use the thubstick axes to zoom, pan and rotate.
+- In VR mode, the user can use the thumbstick axes to zoom, pan and rotate.
 Pressing the grip button will speed up the navigation.
 - In VR mode, the user can points to a node using the trigger button.
 In order to select a node, the user needs to press the grip button while pressing the trigger button.